kpoloney/aip_spec/README.md

 where: a location or system-oriented identifier (required)
 ```

+For locally stored objects, a yaml or text file containing the ERC elements must be stored alongside the object for an ARK to be minted.
+The file must be identified by following the naming convention: "ObjectFileName_erc.txt".

 More in-depth descriptive metadata may be included.
 Descriptive metadata should follow a standardized schema
 (preferably Dublin Core), but if it is not possible to do so, non-standardized metadata can be included as long as the
 Kernal metadata elements are also present in the AIP.

-The descriptive metadata file is identified by the "_DMD" appended to the filename.
+Descriptive metadata files other than the minimum ERC metadata are identified in the AIP bag by "_dmd" appended to the filename.

 ### Technical